wisecg/datacage/README.md

 # dcage
-slow controls and hardware interlock GUI for the CAGE detector, with PyGObject
+slow controls and hardware interlock GUI for the CAGE detector, with PyQt5